nik-hz/viper/README.md

 # Tokenizing
 For grading please run `python scanner` which will execute the `__main__.py` file in the scanner dir if ```source ./scanner.sh``` fails.

 This will run 5 examples shown below and parse them.

 Note: we only include 5 simple examples below because the output is too long to be included in the README, more complicated examples will be printed by the script which shows the expected output.
+The expected output included below has a different format of printed to make it looks better in README.

 ## Lexical grammar
 We define thirteen new token classes that the viper tokenizer recognizes.